neondatabase/neon/docs/glossary.md

 The generic term in PostgreSQL for all objects in a database that have a name and a list of attributes defined in a specific order.

-### Relish

-We call each relation and other file that is stored in the repository a "relish".
-It comes from "rel"-ish, as in "kind of a rel", because it covers relations as well as other things that are not relations, but are treated similarly for the purposes of the storage layer.

 ### Replication slot